Differences between Lichens and Mycorrhizae: Definition, Differences, and Functions

 Different types based on fungal association (ectomycorrhizae, endomycorrhizae)

-Similarities Between Lichens And Mycorrhizae
+Similarities Between Lichens and Mycorrhizae

 Lichens and mycorrhizae are symbiotic in nature.
-Their symbiosis takes the form of mutually beneficial relationships with fungi and another organism: either algae or cyanobacteria, as it is in lichens, or plant roots, as it is in mycorrhizae.
+Their symbiosis takes the form of mutually beneficial relationships with fungi and other organisms either algae or cyanobacteria, as it is in lichens, or plant roots, as it is in mycorrhizae.
 In this way, they share ecological importance in playing roles that are paramount to a nutrient cycle and the health of an ecosystem.
 On the other hand, mycorrhizae support the enhanced uptake of plant nutrients, confer resilience against stress, support plant growth, and stabilise soils.

-Importance In Ecology And Environment
+Importance in Ecology and Environment

 Lichens and mycorrhizae perform some very important ecological functions in terrestrial ecosystems.
 Lichens are involved in soil formation, serve as food and habitat to many organisms, and generally act as bioindicators of environmental quality.
 Mycorrhizae enhance inorganic nutrition, improve soil structure, and increase the stress tolerance of plants, hence supporting plant diversity and productivity.
 The diversity of lichens and mycorrhizae has a huge effect on global biodiversity, as these interactions support complex interactions within ecosystems with increased stability and the maintenance of a lot of species.